fbpic/fbpic/docs/source/install/install_jureca.rst

 In the following, it is explained how to allocate and use **interactive** jobs on JURECA.
-For the usage of normal jobs, one can use the similar commands in a jobscript.
+For the usage of normal jobs, one can use the similar commands in a job script.
 More information can be found
 here:

 ``http://www.fz-juelich.de/ias/jsc/EN/Expertise/Supercomputers/JURECA/UserInfo/UserInfo_node.html``